Below are some questions that we regularly receive. If you don’t find the question you need answered here, please email us at email@example.com !

 I found a dog/cat.
 What should I do?

 The first thing you should do is contact your local animal control.
 If you are able to care for the dog temporarily, give a description of the dog or cat to animal control staff.
 If somebody calls or comes in looking for a dog that fits the description, you will be contacted.
-Another good idea is to check petfinder.com’s classified section for “lost pets.”
-Place a free ad in your local paper and put up posters at intersections near where you found him.
+Another good idea is to check petfinder.com’s classified section for “lost pets” as well as post a photo in Facebook groups such as Lost Dogs Georgia, etc. Place a free ad in your local paper and put up posters at intersections near where you found him.

 My dog/cat has been lost.
 What now?

 Your steps should be the same as those for someone who has found a pet (above).
+Immediately notify your local animal control and post a photo on lost pet Facebook groups such as Lost Dogs Georgia.
 The important thing is to keep checking with animal control- don’t call just once or twice!
+Post flyers at intersections near where the pet was last seen.
+And if possible, give a flyer to your postal carrier.
+This is someone who is in your neighborhood every day and they may have seen your lost pet.
 Also, contact local rescue groups.
 When the animal is found, be sure to take down any posters and contact animal control again with an update.
 And most importantly, once you have your dog or cat back home, make sure your pet has a collar with an ID tag.
 The ID tag must also have a phone number.
 We’ve seen lots of pets in shelters with either a collar without tags, or name tags with no phone #.
 Additionally, get your animal microchipped.
 There are many clinics that offer this at a reduced price.

 Can you take my animal?